Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**8 AUGUST**
+Add product "table" into category.
+Change the color scheme of table card.
+Make the category sliding direct to verical.
+Add conetent to dissertation(section3).
+Night off.

 **7 AUGUST**
 Adjust dissertation and send urgent email to Andrew.
 Mianly adjust the storytelling literature review part.
 Make new icon for FAQ page.